spaceprofessor/aed-handout/HAAD-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_08.png)

 This image gives an impression of the complexity of the MER cruise stage.
 Look at all the different parts.
-What may be the purpose of all the different parts?
+What may have been the purpose of all the different parts?

 ---